baileys2/Portfolio/README.md

 <strong><em>Evidence:</em></strong>

-Please see running time analysis of 03_Queue_Lab, it is in a PDF file: https://github.com/luo-yu/running-time
+Please see running time analysis of 03_Queue_Lab,

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----